 Particular attention is given to technical terms, that is, words that show a special meaning when used in a specific semantic context, in which case they cannot be rendered literally.
 In preparation of their future lexicographical processing, technical terms are gathered in a separate list already during the annotation work.
 There, they are assigned to one or several semantic categories (legal, theological, ritual, astronomical, etc.).
 They are, moreover, supplied with a definition and various further indications (e.g. regarding their etymology), as well as with cross-links to other lemmata and references to the relevant secondary literature.
 This serves as a preliminary step to the future taxonomic categorisation of the lemmata in the dictionary.
 As the meaning of a technical term, we either retain the Middle Persian term itself, or we choose or coin an equivalent English technical term.

-On the sentence level, the annotator provides each sentence with a working translation.
-However, this translation is primarily meant to be used internally during the later stages of the lexicographical work (Dictionary).
-In most cases, it will not be shown to the end user.
+On the sentence level, the annotator provides each sentence with a working translation, which is primarily meant to be used internally during the later stages of the lexicographical work (see Dictionary).
+Complementing these working translations, an increasing amount of older translations quoted from the scholarly literature will be added to the sentences.

 Through their shared passage IDs, the Zand texts incorporated in the MPCD database are linked up with their Av. base texts as presented in the database of the CAB project (“Corpus Avesticum Berolinense”, FU Berlin).